python-trio/trio/docs/source/reference-testing.rst

   then it will watch the execution of the run loop, and any time things have settled down and everyone's waiting for a timeout, it jumps the clock forward to that timeout.
-In many cases this allows natural-looking code with timeouts to be automatically run many times faster with no changes.
+In many cases this allows natural-looking code involving timeouts to be automatically run at near full CPU utilization with no changes.
 (Thanks to `fluxcapacitor
   <https://github.com/majek/fluxcapacitor>`__ for this awesome idea.)

 * And of course these can be mixed and matched at will.

-Of course from "inside" trio, throughout all these shenanigans, time still seems to pass normally, so long as you restrict yourself to trio's time functions (see :ref:`time-and-clocks`).
+Regardless of these shenanignas, from "inside" trio time still seems to pass normally, so long as you restrict yourself to trio's time functions (see :ref:`time-and-clocks`).
 Here's an example demonstrating two different ways of making time pass quickly.
 Notice how in both cases, the two tasks keep a consistent view of reality and